Viral Evolution and Adaptation as a Multivariate Branching Process: Phenotypic Models for Viral Evolution

 The probability generating function of the simple phenotypic model is

 Note that the functions $f_r$ are polynomials whose coefficients are exactly $\mathrm{binom}(k;r,1-d)$.
 This function completely determines the branching process.

-Now it is easy to obtain the general case where the adaptative mutations have a non-zero contribution $b$.
-In this case, the binomial distribution is replaced by a \emph{trinomial distribution} (see Feller~\cite{F68}) and the probability generating function of the general phenotypic model is
+Now it is easy to obtain the general case where the beneficial effects have a non-zero contribution $b$.
+In this case, the binomial distribution is replaced by a \emph{trinomial distribution} (see Feller\cite{F68}) and the probability generating function of the general phenotypic model is

-\begin{remark} \sl It is worth to mention that there are at least two variations of these models that share the same essential properties and are more adequate in different contexts. \begin{description} \item[With Zero Class] In this variation, which is the version deduced above, particles of class $r=0$ are generated by the particles from class $r=1$. \item[Without Zero Class] In this variation the particle class $0$ is omitted and thus the probability generating function has $R$ variables and $R$ components: we omit the variable $z_0$, the first component $f_0$ and change the function $f_1$ to $f_1(z_1,\ldots,z_R) = d+cz_1+bz_2$.
-Now there are no particles of class $r=0$ and particles of class $r=1$ undergoing a deleterious change are eliminated in the next generation. \end{description} \end{remark}
+\begin{remark} \sl It is worth to mention that there are other variations of these models that share the same essential properties and are more adequate in different contexts. \begin{itemize} \item \textbf{With Zero Class:} In this variation, which is the version deduced above, particles of class $r=0$ are generated by the particles from class $r=1$. \item \textbf{Without Zero Class:} In this variation, the particle class $0$ is omitted and thus the probability generating function has $R$ variables and $R$ components: omit the variable $z_0$, the first component $f_0$ and define $f_1(z_1,\ldots,z_R) = d+cz_1+bz_2$.
+Particles of class $r=1$ undergoing a deleterious change are eliminated in the next generation. \end{itemize} \end{remark}